Dr. Lyn Weinberg

 This approach leads to safer and more thoughtful care.

-- Bring a caregiver or trusted friend if possible
+Bring a caregiver or trusted friend A second set of ears, notes, and follow-through

-- Send a portal message ahead of time
+Send a portal message ahead of time Lets the doctor prepare and prioritize

-- Be ready to discuss changes in function or safety
+Be ready to discuss changes in function or safety Quiet symptoms are often the most important ones

 A good medical visit is not just about checking boxes.
 It is about clarity, partnership, and feeling heard.